US STOCKS-Wall St gains as tech stocks recover, banks rise

 The Fed is expected to release its decision at 2:00 p.m.
 ET (1800 GMT) on Wednesday followed by a press conference by Fed Chair Janet Yellen.

-The department proposed to reduce trading restrictions that the banks face, ease their annual stress tests, and curb the powers of the Consumer Financial Protection Bureau (CFPB).
+The department proposed to reduce trading restrictions that big banks face, ease their annual stress tests, and curb the powers of the Consumer Financial Protection Bureau (CFPB).

 "I think investors are unsure of real regulatory changes but this is enough talk to keep them interested," Meckler said.